rafgger/Harder-E-Book-Manager/README.md

 - **Import failures:** Check that `books.json` exists and has the correct format
 - **CORS errors:** Serve the frontend from a local server instead of opening directly
 - **500 Internal Server Errors when adding books:** The server may need to be restarted if it becomes unresponsive.
 Stop the server (Ctrl+C) and restart with `uvicorn main:app --reload`
-- **Field mapping issues:** The database has both 'gender' and 'genre' columns - the Book model uses 'gender' column for data storage
+- **Field mapping issues:** The database has both 'genre' and 'genre' columns - the Book model uses 'genre' column for data storage
 - **Test book duplicates:** Test books persist in the database.
 Use unique ISBNs or manually clean test data if needed

 ## License
 MIT

 Used adjusted data set:
 J. Schler, M. Koppel, S. Argamon and J. Pennebaker (2006).
-Effects of Age and Gender on Blogging in Proceedings of 2006 AAAI Spring Symposium on Computational Approaches for Analyzing Weblogs.
+Effects of Age and Genre on Blogging in Proceedings of 2006 AAAI Spring Symposium on Computational Approaches for Analyzing Weblogs.
 URL: http://www.cs.biu.ac.il/~schlerj/schler_springsymp06.pdf